Published 23 Jan 2023

 A food safety app is a digital tool that provides you with a powerful mobile solution that gives an overview of your food safety measures and ensures that actions are well documented.
 It can be used by both professionals and homemakers to help assure the safety of their food, kitchen, and cooking.
 Also known as a food safety software or food safety audit software, a food safety app can come in different forms that target different needs.
 Many of the world’s leading food chain operators conduct regular and stringent food safety audits to strengthen their compliance with regulations and international food safety standards such as Hazard Analysis and Critical Control Points (HACCP), ISO 22000, Food Safety Systems Certification (FSSC) 22000, and the Food Safety Monitoring Act (FSMA).

-iAuditor by SafetyCulture is a free to download food safety software solution that helps eliminate paper-driven audit processes and modernize the food safety compliance program.
+SafetyCulture is a free-to-download food safety software solution that helps eliminate paper-driven audit processes and modernize the food safety compliance program.
 All you need is a mobile device, and you can capture critical food safety information, even on sites where there’s no internet connection.
 Build digital checklists that allow your auditors to produce comprehensive reports—complete with photo/video evidence, notes, and corrective action details.

 Best For: All industries and individuals.